-Figure 8(a) demonstrates that the relative recall of the pruning algorithms remains the same across all datasets: the node-centric schemes, CNP and WNP, are more robust and detect more duplicates than their edge-centric counterparts, CEP and WEP.
+Figure 8(a) demonstrates that the relative recall of the pruning algorithms remains the same across all datasets: the node-centric schemes, CNP and WNP, are more robust and number of nodes Figure 9.
+Scalability of advanced strategy for WEP over DB_C .

+detect more duplicates than their edge-centric counterparts, CEP and WEP.
 The cardinality-based schemes, CEP and CNP, consistently achieve lower PC than the weight-based ones, WEP and WNP, which exceed 0.8 across all datasets.
 This means that they reduce the original PC by less than 10%, despite the significant enhancements in efficiency they convey.
 Indeed, Figure 8(b) shows that WEP achieves an RR close to 0.8, thus saving 80% of the original comparisons.
 The pruning of WNP is more shallow, as it retains at least one edge per node.
 Its RR fluctuates between 0.46 and 0.65, thus saving around half the original comparisons.
 For CEP and CNP, RR is consistently higher than 0.99.
 In fact, they perform such a deep pruning that they reduce the pairwise comparisons by 2 to 3 orders of magnitude across all datasets (still CNP retains twice as many comparisons as CEP, on average).
 This explains their poor recall.
 Yet, CEP and CNP achieve significantly higher precision across all datasets (Figure 8(c)).
 There is actually a trade-off between precision and recall for the four pruning algorithms: the higher PQ is for a specific method and dataset, the lower is the corresponding PC and vice versa.
-These patterns are in accordance with earlier findings about the relative performance of the pruning algorithms [21].
+These patterns are in accordance with earlier findings about the relative performance of the pruning algorithms [17].